 Participate in the growth potential of some of the world’s fastest growing economies.
 Access a prudent investment approach that aims to provide investors with attractive returns over time, while minimising any loss of capital.

 Tap into some of the best picks of Asian equities and access the compelling growth opportunities across this diverse region.
-This fund has a twelve-year track record backed with Fidelity’s 40 years’ experience investing in Asia.
+This fund has a strong fourteen-year track record backed with Fidelity’s 50 years’ doing business in the region.

 Access the China growth story through this diversified fund, with access to the domestic China A share market.
-This fund has a strong twelve-year track record backed by Fidelity’s 20 years’ experience investing in China.
+This fund has a fourteen-year track record backed by the Portfolio Manager’s 20 years’ experience investing in China.

 Tap into one of the world's fastest growing economies through this risk-aware fund, playing to the theme that India’s rising incomes and growing middle class are boosting spending and creating investment opportunities.

 It’s hard to know how to feel about the last 12 months.
 Tumultuous is the word that immediately springs to mind, dare I say unprecedented?
 However you describe it, it’s certainly a period in our lives that I think we’ll look back on with very mixed feelings.
 Fidelity's Managing Director, Alva Devoy looks back on one of the most volatile periods in history in our 'Year in review'.

 The spread of COVID-19 took its toll on stock markets globally, and whilst we have much to learn about the eventual underlying economic impact of the virus, there are reasons to remain invested and opportunities to take advantage of across global emerging markets.

 As the Covid-19 lockdown transforms consumer behaviour there is one sector that has had to adapt faster than any other: retail.
 The pivot has affected not just the retailers but their suppliers and even their landlords who are racing to keep up.